xob0t/gp-file-hide/README.md

   4. Filename
   5. Target file

+## Important!
+If you upload such file in "Storage saver" quality, any info that was appended to it by this script will be stripped and lost!
+Same will happen if you convert it later by changing the global storage quiality.

 ### undo.py
 Restores the file as it was before running `hide_as_media.py`.
 Done by searching for the separator, and exctracting info in it found.